ScottTorzewski/BioSignal-PCB-System/Engineering Design Document/Engineering Design Document.md

 MOSFET: A metal oxide semiconductor field effect transistor.
 It controls the flow of current between two terminals (drain and source) through an external voltage applied to a third terminal (gate).
 They can act as amplifiers or switches and are the foundation of all modern electronic equipment.

 Noise: Unwanted, outside interference in the sensor's output signal.
 Noise can be a signal from the sensor's own electronics, external electrical interference, or heat.
 It obscures the real signal.
-In this field, we desire a high SNR, or signal-to-noise ratio.
-We desire a strong signal with little noise so our observation only includes what was intended to be measured.
+In electronics engineering, we aim for a high signal-to-noise ratio (SNR).
+A strong signal with little noise means our observation only includes what was intended to be measured.

 Open-Loop Gain: The intrinsic gain of an amplifying device without any external feedback.
 It is exceptionally high and uncontrolled, which makes it impractical for most precision applications.